zhixin9001/2021-SAA/note/tips.md

     - A recovered instance is identical to the original instance, including the instance ID, private IP addresses, Elastic IP addresses, and all instance metadata
     - If your instance has a public IPv4 address, it retains the public IPv4 address after recovery
 - You can easily add tags to define which instances are production and which ones are development instances.
 These tags can then be used while controlling access via an IAM Policy
+- by default, EBS Volumes are replicated within their Availability Zones
 ### KMS
 - customer master key (CMK), enforces a waiting period.
 To delete a CMK in AWS KMS you schedule key deletion.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days, default 30
 - SSE-S3, server side encryption, each object is encrypted with a unique key.
 However without audit trail, self managed